SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TypeCasting.rst

          Song("Never Gonna Give You Up", artist: "Rick Astley") ]
    << // library : Array<MediaItem> = [<MediaItem instance>, <MediaItem instance>, <MediaItem instance>, <MediaItem instance>, <MediaItem instance>]
-   // the type of "library" is inferred to be Array<MediaItem>
+   // the type of "library" is inferred to be MediaItem[]

 The items stored in ``library`` are still ``Movie`` and ``Song`` instances behind the scenes.
 However, if you iterate over the contents of this array,